Paulanton07/firebase/blueprint.md

 ## Overview

-This is a Flutter application that demonstrates voice messaging and audio transcription capabilities.
-The application allows users to record audio, play it back, and (on supported platforms) transcribe the audio to text using Google's generative AI models through Firebase.
+This is a Flutter application that allows users to record and play back voice messages, and also includes a radio page.
+The application is designed to be simple and intuitive, with a clean user interface.
+It is a mobile-responsive app that works on both mobile and web.

-## Features Implemented
+## Features

-- **Voice Message Recording:** Users can record audio messages using the device's microphone.
+*   **Voice Message Recording:** Users can record voice messages using the device's microphone on both mobile and web.
-- **Audio Playback:** Recorded audio can be played back within the application.
-- **Audio Transcription (Platform-Specific):**
+*   **Voice Message Playback:** Users can play back recorded voice messages.
+*   **Chat-like Interface:** Voice messages are displayed in a chat-like interface.
-  - On mobile platforms (iOS and Android), users can transcribe recorded audio to text using the Firebase AI SDK with the Gemini model.
+*   **Voice Message Transcription:** Users can transcribe voice messages into text using the Gemini model through the Firebase AI SDK.
-  - This feature is disabled on the web platform to ensure application compatibility and avoid build errors, as the `firebase_ai` package has limitations in the web environment.
-- **Platform-Aware UI:** The "Transcribe" button is only visible on non-web platforms, providing a clean user experience.
+*   **Radio Page:** A separate page for radio functionality.
+*   **Bottom Navigation:** A bottom navigation bar to switch between the voice messaging and radio pages.

 ## Style and Design

-- The application uses a standard Material Design layout.
+*   **Theme:** The application uses the Material Design 3 theme.
-- The UI is centered around a simple interface for recording, playing, and transcribing audio.
-- Asynchronous operations, like recording and transcribing, are indicated by loading indicators to provide feedback to the user.
+*   **Color Scheme:** The color scheme is based on a seed color of deep purple.
+*   **Typography:** The application uses the Oswald, Roboto, and Open Sans fonts from Google Fonts.
+*   **Component Theming:** The application uses custom themes for the app bar and elevated buttons.
+*   **Dark/Light Mode:** The application supports both light and dark themes, with a toggle to switch between them.

-## Current Plan: Finalization
+## Current Plan

-- This development cycle focused on implementing the voice messaging and transcription features and resolving platform-specific build errors.
-- The application is now in a stable and runnable state for both web and mobile platforms.
+*   **Implement Radio Functionality:** Add the actual radio features to the radio page.